 In March 2014, the Academy entered into an interest rate swap agreement with SunTrust Bank for a notional amount equal to the obligation under the loan payable, whereby, the floating rate was swapped into a fixed rate.
 The agreement calls for a fixed rate of 4.91% through the termination date of the swap, which is September 7, 2024.
 The swap mechanism is intended to allow the Academy to realize the potential benefit of a lower fixed rate.
-As of June 30, 2016, the fair value of the swap agreement was a liability of \$81,057.
-The Academy has recognized this liability in its June 30, 2016, balance sheet.
+As of June 30, 2017 and 2016, the fair value of the swap agreement was a liability of \$26,086 and \$81,057, respectively, which is recognized on the respective balance sheets.